 Meet the Capuchin Monkeys

-Betty is a member of the Sanctuary’s only natural family group of capuchins, who arrived in March 2012.
-Betty is an anxious mother with a tendency to be a bit over-protective of her daughter, Amy.
-This, of course, is not helped by the fact that she is low-ranking in the group’s social hierarchy.
-Betty is smart and she knows how to catch the eye of her keepers at feeding times to ensure that she doesn’t lose out on any treats!
+Betty is a member of the Sanctuary’s only natural family group of capuchins, who arrived here at the Monkey Sanctuary in March 2012.
+Despite being a low-ranking member of the group, Betty is good friends with high-ranking group member Sue.
+Betty is very smart and she knows how to catch the eye of her carers at feeding times to ensure that she doesn’t lose out on any treats!

 Elvis is a big alpha male in the Sanctuary’s first and only natural family group of capuchins.
 He and his family arrived at our Sanctuary in 2012 from an animal care college.
 Despite his size, Elvis is a gentle giant in many ways and often lets his alpha female, Sue take control of disciplining the group.
 Although he lives in his own social group, he also loves to chat to his monkey neighbours.

 Frosty was our first ever rescued capuchin monkey.
 He arrived here in 2001 after we were contacted by the agricultural college that were keeping him.
 He lacked social skills on arrival, having being deprived of a natural social environment, but he is now the leader of his very own group of capuchins.
 He is a real character and very popular with both monkeys and humans alike.

 Gizzie arrived at our Sanctuary in 2010 after being kept as a pet in a breeze-block outbuilding for many years.
 She just loves to snuggle up inside a cosy heated room in winter, but she also enjoys sunbathing and foraging in the greenery when the weather is warmer.
 She has formed a strong bond with capuchin monkey Josh and she doesn’t really care for humans, unless there is a chance of a grape reward!